-Answer Score Postfiling index (0-100) 98.62 VAT refunds Does VAT exist?
+Answer Score Postfiling index (0-100) 98.6 VAT refunds Does VAT exist?
 Yes Does a VAT refund process exist per the case study?
-No Restrictions on VAT refund process Purchase of machine exempted from VAT Percentage of cases exposed to a VAT audit (%) Not applicable Is there a mandatory carry forward period?
-No Time to comply with VAT refund (hours) No VAT No VAT Time to obtain a VAT refund (weeks) No VAT No VAT Corporate income tax audits Does corporate income tax exist?
-Yes Percentage of cases exposed to a corporate income tax audit (%) 0% - 24% Time to comply with a corporate income tax correction (hours) 3.0 97.25 Time to complete a corporate income tax correction (weeks) No tax audit per case study scenario 100
+No, industrial machine is exempted from VAT Restrictions on VAT refund process none Percentage of cases exposed to a VAT audit (%) Not applicable Is there a mandatory carry forward period?
+No Time to comply with VAT refund (hours) No VAT No VAT Time to obtain VAT refund (weeks) No VAT No VAT Corporate income tax audits Does corporate income tax exist?
+Yes Percentage of cases exposed to a corporate income tax audit (%) 0% - 24% Time to comply with a corporate income tax correction (hours) 3.0 97.2 Time to complete a corporate income tax correction (weeks) No tax audit per case study scenario 100

 Notes: Names of taxes have been standardized.
 For instance income tax, profit tax, tax on company's income are all named corporate income tax in this table.
 The hours for VAT include all the VAT and sales taxes applicable.